P0016

 - 3 Verify sensor signals before condemning mechanical timing

-- 1 Describe cold-start rattle, recent timing service, and mileage.
+- 1 Call with any cold-start rattle, recent timing service, and mileage.

-- 2 We verify correlation and mechanical timing before quoting chain, belt, or sensor work.
+- 2 We verify cam/crank correlation and mechanical timing before quoting chain, belt, or sensor work.

 - What does P0016 mean?